Vetal0205/racket_prefix_calculator_project/devlog.md

 to evaluator. if successful add result to "hist" field.
 Basically, all buisiness logic is gathered here.
 Still trying to figure out how to write error checking here.

+## 9:07 PM

+Implemented process-line function but no error handling yet.
+Proceed to tokenizer function.

-## 8:52 PM
+## 9:26 PM

-Encontered a problem.
-I need to return updated history and
+I might want to start with helper functions for tokenizer.